 Robert Grillo, Free From Harm

-In the house, I gently sat her down on a towel, stroked her back and spoke consoling words to her in a soft voice.
+In the house, I gently sat her down on a towel, stroked her back and consoled her in a soft voice.
 I sensed all the while that she was slipping away.
 I left her to rest quietly for a few minutes and then came back to watch over her.
 I noticed her head twitching a bit so I rested my palm behind her head.
 At that moment she opened her eyes for just a moment and looked up at me.
 Then she twisted her head back and her legs stretched out and curled in an odd way, and she breathed two last deep breaths that ended with a slight gurgling sound.
 Then her eyes closed very slowly and her body went completely limp.

 Iíve never seen the life leave a body before.
 It filled me with awe and a sensation I will never forget.
 At that moment I realized that life is just some uncontrollable, precious, ephemeral and mysterious force.
 The body is merely a vessel through which the life force flows.
 Itís the same for all of us ó humans and chickens alike.
 Sandyeís death made me keenly aware that not only is life itself a mystery to us, but her life before I adopted her was also a complete mystery.
 Iíll never know how old she was when she died.
 Iíll never know what shaped her unique and introverted personality.